 The Dean of Students will convene a meeting with the student either in person or via telephone conference call.
-The Dean will conduct any necessary investigation prior to the meeting.
-The Dean will make a recommendation taking all relevant factors into consideration.
+The Dean of Students will conduct any necessary investigation prior to the meeting.
+The Dean of Students will make a recommendation taking all relevant factors into consideration.

-If the student is unsatisfied with the response from the meeting with the Dean of Students, he/she may request a review of the complaint by the Dean of the College.
-At that time, the formal written complaint and the statement of facts as he/she understands them will be submitted to the Dean of the College.
-Within one week of the time the Dean has received copies of the applicable documentation, at the Dean's sole discretion, grievance appeals may be held in one of the following two ways:
+If the student is unsatisfied with the response from the meeting with the Dean of Students, he or she may request a review of the complaint by the Dean of the College.
+At that time, the formal written complaint and the statement of facts as he or she understands them will be submitted to the Dean of the College.
+Within one week of the time the Dean of the College has received copies of the applicable documentation, at the Dean of the College's sole discretion, grievance appeals may be held in one of the following two ways:

 - 1. The Dean of the College will review the information provided by the student and administration.
-The Dean may convene a formal meeting with the student either in person or via telephone conference.
+The Dean of the College may convene a formal meeting with the student either in person or via telephone conference.
 Parties of interest may include the student, Dean of the College, and other official campus representatives deemed necessary.
-The Dean will render the final decision taking all relevant factors into consideration. - 2.
+The Dean of the College will render the final decision taking all relevant factors into consideration. - 2.
 The Dean of College will appoint an ad-hoc committee who will consider the written appeal.
 A telephone conference may be scheduled with the parties in question.
 After careful deliberation and consideration, the committee will recommend to the Dean of the College what should be done in the case.
 The Dean of the College will render the final decision taking all relevant factors into consideration.